NeitherCupid139/doc/docs/ITPM/Chapter1.md

 9. Critical thinking, problem solving
 10. Understands, balances priorities
 ## 17. What are project management triple constrain?
 scope goals, time goals, and cost goals.
-I

 ## 18. Define scope, cost and time.
 - Scope: Scope goals refer to what work will be done in a project.